 - How to crack GMAT Verbal section tips and tricks

-The GMAT 2017 Syllabus has four sections: Quantitative Selection, Verbal Section, Analytical Writing and Integrated Reasoning section.
-The questions in these four section are usually multiple choice, except in the AWA and english comprehension section where the candidates would need to write down the entire answers.
+The GMAT 2018 Syllabus has four sections: Quantitative Selection, Verbal Section, Analytical Writing and Integrated Reasoning section.
+The questions in these four sections are usually multiple choice, except in the AWA and English comprehension section where the candidates would need to write down the entire answers.
 It is important to score well in the GMAT in order to be eligible for admission for further studies in management.